blurbdust/blurbdust.github.io/README.md

 https://twitter.com/SecDSM/status/1161762076597149696

 ### Challenge
 In person, once there was a team of four people in front of the CTF master, he gave out four slips of papers.
-On the papers, it noted `k = 4` and `p` will be gievn out at the start of the CTF.
+On the papers, it noted `k = 4` and `p` will be given out at the start of the CTF.
 We got:
 ```
 x=0x39